dendronhq/handbook/notes/area.product.sop.early-seed-release.md

 #### Before the release
 - when: ![[Release Seed Verification|dendron://dendron.handbook/area.team.ref.schedules.release#^xs398u7gfkgr]]

-1. Notify [^5] `@Dendron Team` in the thread created the [[day before|dendron://dendron.handbook/area.product.sop.early-seed-release#day-before]] to remind the team that the release branch has been snapped and all changes merged to master after that point of time should not be added to this week's `Ready to Ship` unless they need to be cherry-picked into this week's release.
+1. Notify [^5] `@DendronTeam` in the thread created the [[day before|dendron://dendron.handbook/area.product.sop.early-seed-release#day-before]] to remind the team that the release branch has been snapped and all changes merged to master after that point of time should not be added to this week's `Ready to Ship` unless they need to be cherry-picked into this week's release.
 1. Make sure the weekly journal (`weekly.journal.*`) for next week is created so that team members can easily add items that didn't make the release cut-off point.
 1. Go to [[Create Release Image|dendron://dendron.handbook/s.github.ref.actions#create-release-image]] github actions and view the latest pipeline run.
 See [[Pipelines for General Release|dendron://dendron.docs/dev.build.automation#pipelines-for-general-release]] for more info.
 1. Check that features in [[Ready to Ship|dendron://dendron.handbook/area.product.concepts.ready-to-ship]] are accurate.